LidiaMil/LidiaMil/README.md

 <br />

 <samp>
 A software engineer & a fitness enthusiast.
-I'm a full-stack developer leaning more towards the backend :).
-I'm currently sophomore in [Crypton Studio](https://crypton.studio).
+I'm a full-stack developer leaning more towards the backend.
+I'm currently sophomore in [MIET](https://miet.ru) in Moscow.
 </samp>
 <br />